It took me a while, but I finally found it. Yes, I found someone who dared to criticize the WP Rocket plugin sharply. What a nerve!

 - The bright colors, which attract the eye.

-- The dashboard hosts a FAQ section, a direct link to the documentation, and a link to contact support.
+- The presence, on the dashboard, of a direct link to the documentation, a FAQ, videos to get started, and a link to contact support.

 What influence does it have on the performance of the site?